 . . .
 And they spoke to Him at once about her.
 And He came to her, and took her by the hand and raised her up.
 And immediately the fever left her, and she served them (Mark 1:30 - 31, see also Matthew 8:14 - 15, Luke 4:38 - 39, HBFV throughout).

 It is interesting to note that Jesus, who lived to minister (serve), performed a miracle whereby he healed a woman so that she could also serve others on God's day of rest.
-This shows that being merciful and offering selfless service to others are an integral part of worshipping God on Saturday "in spirit and in truth" (John 4:23).
+This shows that being merciful and offering selfless service to others are an integral part of worshipping God on the Bible Sabbath.

 Challenging the Status Quo